Conferences 2026

 Other Events

 The Society promotes and participates in other events both in Britain and abroad.
 We support otherwise unfunded events through our Conferences and Initiatives Fund.
+Further details of this are below:

 Grants will be up to £500 in value.
 They will not normally be repeated in cases where the Society is the sole funder.
 The Society’s support must be fully acknowledged in any publicity, meeting materials, or publications.
 Any events held with support from the fund should be advertised on the BAHS website and, as far as is practicable, be open equally to all interested historians.
 It is expected that successful applicants will already be, or will become, members of the British Agricultural History Society.
+The Society is happy to part-fund an initiative alongside other funders as part of a clear budget.

 Past conferences